puddin1102/APS360-FinalProject-Breed-Classification/README.md

 their labels, it was found that the labels for dogs of certain breeds were swapped.
 For instance, all photos of Samoyeds were labelled as golden retrievers, which led to potential inaccuracy in our model.
-After investigating the structure of DatasetFolder on Git Hub @christina5
-@christina6, team members manually modified our datasets' classes and class_to_index variables to solve this issue.
+After investigating the structure of DatasetFolder on Git Hub, team members manually modified our datasets' classes and class_to_index variables to solve this issue.
 Figure 2 visualizes some sample images along with their labels from our team's final training dataset.